Pod-Point/es-purge-lambda/README.md

 ### Deploy

 Make sure to populate your `.env.yml` file with the correct values.
-You can find out the correct values by inspecting the lambda function in AWS and nothing down its execution role, region, as well as VPC security group and subnet -- and of course the stage you want to deploy this to.
+You can find out the correct values by inspecting the lambda function in AWS and noting down its execution role, region, as well as VPC security group and subnet -- and of course the stage you want to deploy this to.
 The current configuration looks like this:

 ```yml
 STAGE: staging